HCMID/validatormodel/README.md

 You should start your basic validation notebook *before* beginning to edit.

-From a bash terminal, `cd` into the `notebooks` directory, and start `julia`.
+Start `julia`.
 (If you're using VS Code, you can use the `Terminal` menu to open a new terminal in VS Code.)
 Then at the `julia` prompt, enter these two commands:

 ```julia
 using Pluto